| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 all domestic water usage in

-- COMPOST TOILET: Human waste
+an attached greenhouse.
+COMPOST TOILET: Human waste

 processed in the house with